kraken-hpc/kraken/modules/libvirt/README.md

-# vboxmanage module
+# libvirt module

-This module can control "power" state of virtualbox VMs via the vboxmanage-rest-api (https://www.npmjs.com/package/vboxmanage-rest-api).
+This module can control "power" state of libvirt VMs via the libvirt RPC interface.
+Currently only local socket connections are supported.